-In addition, Ms. Schretenthaler assists companies with obtaining temporary restraining orders and temporary/preliminary injunctions to prevent departing employees or competitors from violating non-disclosure, non-compete or non-solicitation agreements, or from using their former employer’s trade secrets.
-She also helps companies and individuals unfairly accused of trade secret misappropriation and related claims.
+In addition, Ms. Schretenthaler assists companies with obtaining temporary restraining orders and temporary/preliminary injunctions to prevent departing employees or competitors from violating non-disclosure, non-compete or non-solicitation agreements, or from using their former employer's trade secrets.
+She also counsels companies and individuals unfairly accused of trade secret misappropriation and related claims.

 Ms. Schretenthaler provides clients proactive and practical recommendations to avoid litigation with their employees.
 She has represented local, national and multinational companies in federal and state courts.
 She also has experience successfully defending appeals in federal and state courts.

 Ms. Schretenthaler also assists clients in complex intellectual property litigation including patent and trade secret litigation.
 She has represented clients in a wide range of technologies, including e-commerce, light emitting diodes, industrial lubricants, building materials and fracking logistics technologies.

 Prior to joining Holland & Knight, Ms. Schretenthaler represented publicly listed companies facing U.S. Securities and Exchange Commission (SEC) investigations and multinational companies involved in multidistrict litigation.